 (d) Persons not party to the appeal. - Only a party to an appeal, or a party's representative, may file an appeal, motion, or document or send correspondence regarding that appeal.
-Family members, employers, and other third parties may not submit appeals, filings, or supporting documents and material.
-Filings received from third parties will be returned to the sender where possible.
+Family members, employers, and other third parties may not file appeals.